KanagawaMarcos/react-refactor/README.md

 We'd like for you to create a **reusable** table component and replace the unordered list in `App.tsx` with the new table.
 Because we are not expecting you to handle styling, `Table.tsx` includes various imports that you may want to use.
 These components are for UI only and do not have functionality.

 Your table should (in order of importance):
+- be able to render different kinds of data
-- have pagination, with the ability for a user to define the page size
+- have pagination, with the ability for a developer to define the page size
 - be able to filter, with the ability for a developer to pass in comparator functions for each column
 - have sorting, both ascending and descending